 go version should show the version number.

 Now that we've got Go, we can download and compile wireguard-go.
-Download the code:
+Download the latest release version:

-If you are on a system with limited RAM (such as a 64 MB or 128 MB "LowEndSpirit" VPS), you will need to do a small tweak to the wireguard-go code to make it use less RAM.
+If you are on a system with limited RAM (such as a 256 MB or lower "LowEndSpirit" VPS), you will need to do a small tweak to the wireguard-go code to make it use less RAM.
 Open

 device/queueconstants_default.go and replace this:

 MaxSegmentSize = (1 << 16) - 1 // largest possible UDP datagram PreallocatedBuffersPerPool = 0 // Disable and allow for infinite memory growth